pancaketaicho/100-days-of-code/log.md

 **Today's Progress**: Watched a lot of tech/webdev related videos and worked a little bit on Chapter 11: Responsive Images of IiH's HTML & CSS tutorial.

 **Thoughts:** I didn't actually do much coding.
 I just watched a lot of tech videos (Traversy Media in particular) and started a little bit of Chapter 11: Responsive Images.
 I went to a sleepover with some friends and was away from the computer.

+### Day 18: April 29, 2019, Monday

+**Today's Progress**: Finished Chapter 11: Responsive Images of IiH's HTML & CSS tutorial and worked on customizing VS Code and setting up Git.
+I downloaded and started using cmder.

+**Thoughts:** I finished the responsive web page chapters of IiH's HTML & CSS tutorial.
+At the end of Chapter 11 the author said that everything covered in the five previous chapters was pretty much all one would need to know to build responsive web pages.
+Some of the concepts, particularly Flexbox, are a little difficult for me to wrap my head around, so I think I need to work more with the content in the chapters and build some stuff of my own for everything to sink in.
+I also started learning Git and I downloaded cmder, which has a version on its webpage that comes with Git.
+And I spent a lot of time trying to work on integrating cmder into VS Code but it doesn't seem to be working.
+I might switch to Git Bash and integrate that into VS Code, like I saw in a Traversy Media video.
 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday